 - Outputs can be generated without needing to open the schematics or PCB file, ideal if different staff handle that stage of the process.

 - In the Projects panel, right click on the project name and select Add New to Project » Output Job File.
 A new OutJob will be opened and added to the project.

 - Save the OutJob and name it Multivibrator.
 It will automatically be saved in the same folder as the project file.

 - To add a new Gerber output, click the link in the Fabrication Outputs section of the OutJob, and select Gerber » [PCB Document], as shown in the image below.
 You can select the generic [PCB Document] option if there is only one board in the project, it will automatically be chosen for generation.
 This makes the OutJob more easily copied between projects, as this setting will not have to be updated.
 If there are multiple PCBs in the project you will need to select the specific board.

-These output files are generally intended for a board fabricator and, because a variety of technologies and methods exist in PCB manufacture, Altium Designer has the capability to produce numerous output types for different purposes:
+Because a variety of technologies and methods exist in PCB manufacture, the software has the capability to produce numerous output types for different purposes:

 - Assembly Drawings - component positions and orientations for each side of the board.

 - Pick and Place Files - used by robotic component placement machinery to place components onto the board.
 Note that the Report Output can also be used to generate Pick and Place files, and is highly configurable.